FatCatCoder/todos/CSharp/ASP.netCore/README.md

 Active server pages, now with c#!

 ## Start
-- Program.cs, is the meain entry for your api and server setup
+- Program.cs, is the main entry for your api and server setup
 - url matching to actions (controllers)
 - define middleware to handle requests (map, use, run)
 - 5197, 7006